 They believe acting on impartially justified rules is impartially defensible.

 They also believe that rule-consequentialism is on balance the best account of impartially justified rules.

 Agents with this moral psychology — i.e., this combination of moral motivation and beliefs — would be morally motivated to do as rule-consequentialism prescribes.
 This moral psychology is certainly possible.
 And, for agents who have it, there is nothing incoherent about following rules when doing so will not maximize the expected good.

 The viability of this defense of rule-consequentialism against the incoherence objection may depend in part on what the argument for rule-consequentialism is supposed to be.
 The defense seems less viable if the argument for rule-consequentialism starts from a commitment to consequentialist assessment.
-For starting with such a commitment seems very close to starting from an overarching commitment to maximize the expected good.
-The defense seems far more secure, however, if the argument for rule-consequentialism is that this theory does better than any other moral theory at specifying an impartial justification for intuitively plausible moral rules.
-(For further debate about the objection that rule-consequentialism must be guilty of either collapse or inconsistency or impurity, see Card 2007 and Hooker 2007.)
+For starting with such a commitment seems very close to starting from an overriding commitment to maximize the expected good.
+The defence against the incoherence objection seems far more secure, however, if the argument for rule-consequentialism is that this theory does better than any other moral theory at specifying an impartial justification for intuitively plausible moral rules.
+(For more on this, see Hooker 2005, 2007; Rajczi 2016; Wolf 2016; Copp 2020.)